Jerry Hansen (racing driver)

-Gerald Jon 'Jerry' Hansen (born October 23, 1936, in Minneapolis, Minnesota) is a former racing driver.
+Gerald Jon Hansen (born October 23, 1936, in Minneapolis, Minnesota) is a former racing driver.
 Hansen has won a record of 27 SCCA National Championships.
 Hansen has also competed in Can-Am, the Atlantic Championship, USAC ChampCar among other series.

 Racing career

 Early career

 A Scarab Mk.II similar to which Hansen raced.

 Minneapolis stockbroker and real estate investor Jerry Hansen started his racing career in 1961 in an Echidna Racing Special in the SCCA C Modified class.
-In 1965 Hansen traded his Echidna for a Scarab Mk.II.
+In 1965, Hansen traded his Echidna for a Scarab Mk.II.
 In his first race at Road America, Hansen had a fearsome crash.
 At the Carousel corner, the Scarab skidded off the track and hit the guardrail.
 The car flipped multiple times, was on fire, and knocked over a tree.
 Hansen's injuries were minor.